kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

         +RemoveResource(container)
         +AvailablResources(): resourceset

-3. Integration The Container Compute Interface “CCI” inside None and Static CPU Manager policies<br>
+3. Integration the Container Compute Interface “CCI” inside Cpu Manager Policies<br>
-The synchronization of cpuset state is done by a new policy component inside the cpu manager which will be integrated inside the None and Static policies.
+The synchronization of cpuset state is done by a new policy component inside the cpu manager which will cover both behaviours: none and static behaviour.
+The component acts also as a bridge between CCI drivers and CPU manager.
+The drivers provide a decision (resource set stored in CCI Store) about a certain allocation and cpu manager applies the given cpuset.
+The component also ensures the mutual exclusive pod admission process for applications requiring CCI drivers and applications without such requirements.

+As the policy is new, existing policy behavior will not change and there will not be a need to revalidate existing applications.
 For simplicity in alpha version we plan to support best-effort QoS for all Pods not requiring a resource management driver (equivalent to none policy).
-In later phases we plan to support Pods requiring the static policy without the need of resource driver (goal for Beta).
-The component acts as a bridge between CCI drivers and CPU manager.
-The drivers provide a decision (resource set stored in CCI Store) about a certain allocation and and cpu manager applies the given cpuset.
-Similar appoach could be followed with memory management.
+In later phases we plan to support Pods requiring the static policy capabilities.
+Similar approach could be followed for the integration with memory management in Beta phase.

 4. CCI Drivers Plugin Interface<br>
 The initial interface of resource management plugins is very simple and consists